sp-droid/showtime/content/blog/webgpu.md

 ...
 ```

+Notice we skipped the previous example.
+In V5 Mark unrolls it only for the first 32 threads (which belong to the same warp), and then performs a SIMD add operation between them, not requiring any barriers or shared memory.
+This is faster but in WebGPU SIMD operations are a relatively new feature (late 2024) and need a few extra steps, so it's left for the final parts of this guide.

-Mark then analyzes algorithm complexity and cites Brent's theorem that says each thread should sum o(logN) elements, due to the intrinsic cost of combining parallel and sequential processing.
+He then analyzes algorithm complexity and cites Brent's theorem that says each thread should sum $o(logN)$ elements, due to the intrinsic cost of combining parallel and sequential processing.
 He goes even further, explaining there are other motives to increase elements per thread:

-- Less kernel launch overhead because of fewer less levels needed.
+- Less kernel launch overhead because of fewer levels needed.
 - Gains due to latency hiding because of heavier work per thread.

 I've also thought of a few: